CDC: 85% of Virus Patients Reported Wearing Masks ‘Always’ or ‘Often’

-An overlooked study published recently by the U.S. Centers for Disease Control and Prevention (CDC) found that cloth face coverings or masks are mostly ineffective in preventing the spread of the Chinese coronavirus as promoted by public health officials.
+An overlooked study published recently by the U.S. Centers for Disease Control and Prevention (CDC) suggests that cloth face coverings or masks are mostly ineffective in preventing the spread of the Chinese coronavirus as promoted by public health officials.

 The CDC conducted the study, largely ignored by the media, in the U.S. in July and made its findings public in September.
 It compared 154 “case-patients,” those who tested positive for COVID-19 (coronavirus disease), and a control group of 160 “control-participants,” those who were symptomatic but tested negative.